th3dougler/snakeByte/README.md

 ### Get Started:

-Using the arrow keys, navigate the junior dev and try to squash as many bugs as possible before you accidentally cause a stack overflow
+Using the arrow keys or swipe on touch devices, navigate the junior dev and try to squash as many bugs as possible before you accidentally cause a stack overflow (trip over your own stack)
 [play](th3dougler.github.io/snakeByte)

 ### Next  steps:

-- Light cycle mode (2 player w/ cpu)
+- Light cycle mode (2 player)
 - socket.io full stack edition for live multiplayer

 ### PREP: